Shifath472533/Evaluation-Metrics-for-Image-captioning-in-python-3/README.md

 ### Evaluation-Metrics-for-Image-captioning-in-python-3

-I have seen many people who struggle to evalute the quality of captions using evaluation metrics in image captioning.
+I have seen many people who struggle to evalute the quality of captions using evaluation metrics in image captioning. <br>
-So I have gathered almost all the metrics available for it and impelented in **python 3**.
+So I have gathered almost all the metrics available for it and impelented in **python 3**. <br>
-So use it and goodluck :)
+So use it and goodluck :)<br>

 Available metrics:
 ------------------
+ `
  - BLEU-1
  - BLEU-2
  - BLEU-3